-We love the feel of a clean freshly mopped floor, but we're not always a fan of the residue left by mopping solutions we can buy at the store.
+Most people love the feel of a clean freshly mopped floor, but they're not always a fan of the residue left by mopping solutions you can buy at the store.
 If you want a way to clean your floors without heavy chemicals, some common ingredients can pack a powerful punch on even the highest traffic dirty floors.
 A bonus is that these recipes will leave your floors clean with no residue, and that hint of shine that we all look for in a freshly mopped floor.

 Vinegar is a natural disinfectant that works well as a mopping solution without leaving any chemical residue on your floors.
 Some people don't like the scent.
 While you will smell the vinegar as you mop and clean, this will fade away rapidly as it dries.
 The results left behind are a gorgeous, clean floor.
-Try these 3 different combinations to clean your dirty floors.
-Cut the recipe in 1/2 if you have only a small area to mop.
+Try these three different combinations to clean your dirty floors.
+Cut the recipe in half if you have only a small area to mop.

 - 1/2 cup distilled white vinegar and 1 gallon of warm water

 - 1/2 cup distilled white vinegar, 1 gallon of warm water, and 2 tablespoons of mild dish soap

-- 1/2 cup distilled white vinegar, 1 gallon of warm water, several drops of scented oils (peppermint is my personal favorite) or lemon juice
+- 1/2 cup distilled white vinegar, 1 gallon of warm water, and several drops of scented oils or lemon juice